Community rallies for couple hurt in accident

 She didn’t wake up again until she was in the back of an ambulance.
 She and Howard had struck a deer on Route U just outside of Irondale.

-It is believed that Howard tried to miss the deer and lost control of the motorcycle.
+It is believed that Howard swerved to miss the deer and lost control of the motorcycle.

 The couple, who have been married for 18 years, were the only ones involved in the terrible accident on May 1.